MidstallSoftware/website/content/_index.md

 Founded in 2020 by Tristan Ross, we began as a small group of passionate people.
 Over the past nearly four years, we've been working on researching and developing [ExpidusOS](https://expidusos.com).

+## Support Us

+If you wish to support our efforts, you can donate to us on [Open Collective](https://opencollective.com/midstall-software).

 ## Meet the Team

 <article class="nested-copy-line-height">